ali9issa99/fireboy-watergirl-game/README.md

 A modern web-based implementation of a cooperative platformer game, built with Phaser and JavaScript.

-## 🎮 Play Now!
-Red Flame & Blue Flame is hosted on [Vercel](https://fireboy-watergirl-game.vercel.app/).
+## 🎮 [Play Now!](https://fireboy-watergirl-game.vercel.app/) Red Flame & Blue Flame is hosted on Vercel

 ## Game Description